 On paper, a visit by regulators to a clinic can be "Announced", or "Unannounced" - the former means the clinic knew about the inspection in advance, the latter means they didn't.
 Hence, "Unannounced" inspection reports are more likely to provide a real-world picture of clinic conditions and service levels.

-Step 5 - Finalise The Details
+Step 5 - Complete The Initial Assessment

 After the assessment is complete, the clinic will start making preparations for your stay - to do this, they'll need some commitment from you, in the form of a deposit payment - this holds the room in your name, and allows the team to start making arrangements.